DrewTell/cs415proj4/README.md

 # cs415proj4
-knapsack problem and different solutions and efficiencies
+knapsack problem's different solutions and their efficiencies.